-The Assistant Dean and Washington Seminar faculty director will work together will work to confirm the nature, magnitude and scope of an emergency or dangerous situation and determine the content of the notification and approve the activation of the emergency response system.
+Personnel within BYU Police and/or Risk Management and Safety will work together to confirm the nature, magnitude, and scope of an emergency or dangerous situation and determine what segment of campus needs notice.
+Upon confirming that an event warrants immediate notification of the entire campus community, the BYU Police chief or a lieutenant will determine the content of the notification and approve the activation of the Y Alert system.

-Unless mitigating factors warrant a delay, alert, information, and reassurance messages will be streamed to the campus community through mass email, text message, and voice message.
-If the university issues an emergency notification, it will not issue a timely warning based on the same circumstances.
-Any necessary follow-up information may be sent following an emergency notification.
+Unless mitigating factors warrant a delay, alert information and reassurance messages will then be streamed to the campus community by BYU Police through the Y Alert system and the university's web page.
 Information given out through a timely warning maintains confidentiality of victims involved.
 Evacuation and/or shelter-in-place alert directions will be given.